lcarrasco79/nextjs-blog-theme/README.md

 ### Setting up LaunchDrakly

-If you do not have an account start by setting a trail account [here](https://launchdarkly.com/start-trial/)
+If you do not have an account start by setting a trial account [here](https://launchdarkly.com/start-trial/)

 Once you have your account login and create a feature flag: